seydoucisse/jwt-spring-boot-starter/docs/index.md

 The starter can be configured with the following properties:

 - `jwt.enabled`: Whether to enable JWT authentication.
 Default: `true`.
 - `jwt.secret`: The secret key used to sign and verify JWT tokens.
+(Minimum 64 characters)
 - `jwt.expiration-ms`: The expiration time of JWT tokens in milliseconds.
 Default: `86400000` (24 hours).
 - `jwt.issuer`: The issuer of JWT tokens.
 - `jwt.refresh-window-ms`: The refresh window time in milliseconds.
 Default: `300000` (5 mins).